 - Withdrawal and medical treatment: Dimenhydrinate withdrawal symptoms are reported to last about seven to 10 days.
 Withdrawal symptoms may include diarrhea, irritability, tremors, headache, and insomnia or sleepiness.
 Medical treatment will include management of tremor, appetite and sleep status depending on the severity of withdrawal symptoms.

 - Therapy: Dimenhydrinate addiction treatment will probably not require therapy, but therapy is more likely if multiple substances were abused.
 Addiction to this substance may start because the person needed prolonged treatment and developed a physical dependence on the drug, not because of an initial drug-seeking behavior.

 - Long-term support: Addiction is a disease, so treatment may be lifelong.
 If the treatment team determines that the person is at a high risk of relapse, they may be enrolled in aftercare support programs that could include 12-step therapy and follow-up medical appointments.

 Inpatient treatment is the most intensive type of drug rehab treatment.
 Treatment occurs in a residential facility, and the person entering treatment lives there for a period.
 Clients pause work or school and participate in full-time treatment during inpatient.

-Advantages of inpatient treatment include removal of negative influences, a dedicated treatment team, and individualized support.
+The advantages of inpatient treatment include the removal of negative influences, a dedicated treatment team, and individualized support.